The High Note: Plot

 On the night of the party, Maggie tells Jack and Grace that Dan has backed out and promises to fix it.
 She then asks David, who believed they were going on a date, to sing.
 Hearing that the party is for Grace Davis, David leaves in a huff, refusing to perform.
 Maggie tells Jack and Grace she was unable to deliver a backup performer and Grace berates her, mocking her ambitions to become a producer when she cannot even succeed as an assistant before firing her.

 Maggie moves back home with her father Max, a radio DJ, and starts planning her future.
-After encouragement from her father, she reaches out to David to continue work on their album and to Grace to thank her for her time working for her.
-At the same time, Grace realizes that she misses Maggie who was a faithful assistant who never used her.
+After encouragement from him, she reaches out to David to continue work on their album and to Grace to thank her for her time working for her.
+At the same time, Grace realizes that she misses Maggie, who was a faithful assistant who never used her.

 Grace arrives at Maggie's home and offers a roundabout apology.
 After complimenting her production work on the live album, she reveals that she has never worked with a female producer before but wants Maggie to be the first, also telling her that she has begun writing new material.

 While Grace is singing for her, David arrives.
 Before Maggie can introduce them, he reveals that Grace is his estranged mother, something she has kept from the public.
 He also tells her that Dan Deakins has been passing around his material leading him to an offer of representation from a studio.

 Later, David performs at a music festival.
 He asks Grace to join him on stage, revealing she is his mother, and they sing a duet as Maggie watches.
 Later in the studio, Maggie produces Grace's new album.